KVN0907/playwright-fw/.github/generate_tests.prompt.md

 - All assertions should be handled in page object methods

 ### Page Object Structure

 - Extend BasePage class
-- Define all locators using role-based selectors when possible
+- Define all locators using SelectorHelper class
 - Implement verification methods that handle all assertions
 - Include proper logging using Log utility
 - Use descriptive method names that reflect business actions

 ### Authentication

 - Tests use pre-authenticated sessions from global setup
 - Navigate directly to application pages using relative paths
 - Verify authentication by checking for dashboard elements